sib-swiss/termal/roadmap.md

 TODO
 ====

+1. [ ] To avoid computing the Color of every visible residue at every keystroke, _store_ those colours in a Vec<Vec<Color>> beforehand.
+1. [-] Try storing the whole alignment's characters (with the corresponding Colors) in a Buffer => Won't work:: the number of Cells in a Buffer is a u16, and therefore limited to 65,535.
+Thus, storing all the alignment in a Buffer will not work for larger alignments.
-1. [ ] Try constructing Paragraph only from the parts of the sequences that have to be displayed --- this should avoid `clone()`s.
+1. [x] Try constructing Paragraph only from the parts of the sequences that have to be displayed --- this should avoid `clone()`s.
+   [ ] Try putting the whole alignment into a Paragraph upfront, then scrolling it into position => Not sur eif this is possible.
+The constructors for Span, Line, and Paragraph all seem to consume their arguments; I tried WidgetRefs and StatefulWidgetRefs, to no avail.
 1. [x] Move ui code to a separate module.
 1. [x] Provide shortcuts to begin, end, top, and bottom.
 1. [x] Prevent scrolling down (right) if the bottom line (rightmost column) is